TimAnthonyAlexander/demo-anticheat/README.md

 - 2 confirmed Wingman wallhackers — both auto-flag
 - 12 confirmed clean players (2 Wingman teammates + 10 pros from a 5v5 reference demo) — none flag

 A regression test suite (`pkg/analyzer/detector_test.go`) enforces a ≥ 10% margin between the lowest-scoring known cheater and the highest-scoring clean pro.
+Current margin on the reference set is **32pts**: both Wingman wallhackers flag at 100% / 72%, max clean pro sits at 40%.
 Run with `go test ./...` — tests skip cleanly if the reference demos aren't checked in locally.

 ### Signals